-- On your Naviance account, go to the Colleges tab and scroll down to the lower right.
-Click on National Scholarship Search.
+- On your Naviance account, click on National Scholarship Search.
 It will bring up a list.
 Click on the ones in which you are interested, and if you are eligible, click on their websites to fill out their applications.

 - Check the Financial Aid pages of each of your college's websites to see what in-house scholarships they offer.